EndNote software is available for CDU staff and students. The current version available for Macintosh is X8.2

 Cite While You write

 The Cite While You Write (CWYW) functions put an EndNote submenu of commands on Word’s Tools menu.
 They allow EndNote to format citations and create a bibliography for the document that is open in Word.
-There is also a floating toolbar which will allow some functions but cannot be attached to the upper pane.
+Depending on your version of Word you may see either a floating EndNote toolbar or one which is added to the standard Word toolbar options.

 When downloading references into EndNote for Mac, sometimes direct export will not work; instead the output file will get downloaded onto the Desktop and you will need to import it into EndNote.